Renault sells Russia's Avtovaz stake, but leaves room for return | Business

 Renault sells Russia's Avtovaz stake, but leaves room for return

 Renault is to sell its majority stake in carmaker Avtovaz to a Russian science institute reportedly for just one rouble with a six-year option to buy it back, leaving the door open for the French carmaker's return.
-Moscow Mayor Sergei Sobyanin said to preserve thousands of jobs Renault's plant in the city would be used to restart production of the Soviet era Moskvich brand.
+Moscow Mayor Sergei Sobyanin said that in order to preserve thousands of jobs, Renault's plant in the city would be used to restart production of the Soviet-era Moskvich brand.

 Renault is to sell its majority stake in carmaker Avtovaz to a Russian science institute reportedly for just one rouble with a six-year option to buy it back, leaving the door open for the French carmaker's return.

-Moscow Mayor Sergei Sobyanin said to preserve thousands of jobs Renault's plant in the city would be used to restart production of the Soviet-era Moskvich brand.
-The Western carmaker most exposed to the Russian market, Renault said on Monday its holding of nearly 67.69% in Avtovaz would be sold to the Russian Central Research and Development Automobile and Engine Institute, called Nami.
+Moscow Mayor Sergei Sobyanin said that in order to preserve thousands of jobs, Renault's plant in the city would be used to restart production of the Soviet-era Moskvich brand.
+Renault, the Western carmaker most exposed to the Russian market, said on Monday that its holding of nearly 67.69% in Avtovaz would be sold to the Russian Central Research and Development Automobile and Engine Institute, called Nami.

 "The closing of these transactions is not subject to any conditions, and all required approvals have been obtained," it added.
 Two sources familiar with the situation told Reuters that Renault Russia and the Avtovaz stake were sold for a symbolic one rouble ($0.016) each.
-Its 100% shares in Renault Russia will go to the city of Moscow.
+The company's 100% stake in Renault Russia will go to the city of Moscow.

 More than 400 companies have withdrawn from Russia since it invaded Ukraine on Feb.
 24, leaving behind assets worth billions of dollars.
 Russia calls its actions a "special operation" to disarm Ukraine and protect it from fascists.
 Ukraine and the West say the fascist accusation is baseless and the war is an unprovoked act of aggression.